Oclemy/Statics/docs/grokchat.md

 ---
-title: Grok LLM Chat App Privacy Policy
+title: Percept AI Chat App Privacy Policy
 ---

 **Privacy Policy**

-Clement Ochieng built the Grok LLM Chat App as a Freemium app.
+Clement Ochieng built the Percept AI Chat App as a Freemium app.
 This SERVICE is provided by Clement Ochieng and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Grok LLM Chat App unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Percept AI Chat App unless otherwise defined in this Privacy Policy.

 ### Information Collection and Use